Therapy

 Your working environment may be outdoors in all weathers and physically demanding.

-You may be able to get into this job through:
+You can get into this job through:

 • a university course